Sergei Witte: Gold standard

 In 1896, Witte undertook a major currency reform to place the Russian ruble on the gold standard.
 That resulted in increased investment activity and an increase in the inflow of foreign capital.
 Witte also enacted a law in 1897 limiting working hours in enterprises, and in 1898 reformed commercial and industrial taxes.
 In 1899 the Petrograd Polytechnical Institute was founded on his initiative.

 In summer 1898, he addressed a memorandum to the Tsar calling for an agricultural conference on the reform of the peasant community.
-Tsar resulted in three years of talks about laws to abolish collective responsibility and facilitate the resettlement of farmers onto lands on the outskirts of the Empire.
+This resulted in three years of talks about laws to abolish collective responsibility and facilitate the resettlement of farmers onto lands on the outskirts of the empire.
 Many of his ideas were later adopted by Pyotr Stolypin.
 In 1902 Witte's supporter, Dmitry Sipyagin, the Minister of Home Affairs, was assassinated.
 In an attempt to keep up the modernization of the Russian economy, Witte called and oversaw the Special Conference on the Needs of the Rural Industry.
 The conference was to provide recommendations for future reforms and compile the data to justify those reforms.
 By 1900 the growth in the manufacturing industry had been four times faster than in the preceding five-year period and six times faster than in the decade before that.
 External trade in industrial goods was equal to that of Belgium.
 In 1904, the Union of Liberation was formed, which demanded economic and political reform.